philipturner/swift-opencl/README.md

 > Note: This is a work in progress.

 > Warning: There is a name collision with CLError in Apple’s CoreLocation, but you can just use CoreLocation.CLError and SwiftOpenCL.CLError explicitly.
-This is cross-platform so we shouldn’t change our namespace from `CL` to `OCL` because of an Apple library.
+This is cross-platform, so we shouldn’t change our namespace from `CL` to `OCL` just because of an Apple library.